IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/README.md

 7. [Create an IBM Cloud Kubernetes Service](https://cloud.ibm.com/containers-kubernetes/overview).
 Choose the location and resource group that you want to set up your cluster in.
 Select the cluster type that you want to use.
 This example only requires the lite plan which comes with 1 worker node.

-      Once a cluster is provisioned, follow the steps to access your cluster and set the environment variables under the _Access_ tab.
+      Once a cluster is provisioned, you'll be given a list of steps to follow to access your cluster and set the environment variables under the _Access_ tab.
 There, you will also be able to verify that your deployment is provisioned and running normally.

 8. Make sure you are targeting the correct IBM Cloud resource group of your IBM Cloud Kubernetes Service.